 There’s a huge amount of valuable information on social media for our internet-savvy private detectives to sift through.
 People share things there they would probably never admit to their colleagues at work.
 This could be because they feel they can trust their virtual friends with their secrets.

 That’s why they sometimes share their innermost thoughts on blogs, and join private networks of people with common interests that may be questionable or downright illegal.
-For example, Facebook users are more forthright when complaining about bad service they received.
+For example, Facebook users are more forthright when complaining about bad service they receive.

 We find this information helpful when assessing whether a future employee has a track record of successful collaboration, or just likes to sit in the corner and complain.
 However, it’s the off-the cuff remarks on Twitter and chats on Reddit that are often the most revealing of criminal minds.